My Autism Diagnosis at Age 21 Made Everything Come Together

 It can be hard being an adult with ASD.
 People don’t believe me when I tell them.
 They think people with ASD are aggressive or anti-social.
 They think a lot.
 But they don’t think I could have it.
 That’s why I don’t like to tell people.
 Dealing with the comments of disbelief.
 I don’t want to have to validate my ASD.
 So I shut my mouth and deal with life the way I do.
 Even though I feel this might help keep the stigma, the misunderstanding, the disbelief in place.
 So yes, I’m sorry for not breaking through the ignorance.
 I’m sorry for not speaking up.

-April is National Autism Awareness Month.
-One way we can support autism by trying to understand how someone with autism sees the world.
-You’ve just read one person’s story!
-Read more about autism and from people with ASD on TheMighty.com!
+One way we can support autism is by trying to understand how someone with autism sees the world.
+You've just read one person's story!

 Here is another!
 Watch this video chat call that Brooks Gibbs had with Michael who is on the autism spectrum and has learned to not let his autism define him.